-We are excited to announce the upcoming shows for our third season at BLU Jazz+!
+We are excited to announce the upcoming shows for our fourth season at BLU Jazz+!
 Additional dates & performers will continue to be added, so check back often to catch your favorite artists at Northeast Ohio’s premier destination for live jazz, fine food & spirits!

 Tickets are general admission (unless otherwise noted) on a first-come, first served basis, and you are only guaranteed admission for the showtime listed on your ticket.
 Please buy your tickets online in advance to guarantee admission.

 In this series, Eric Seddon’s Hot Club will explore original tunes written by Sidney Bechet, Leon Roppolo, Sidney Arodin, Mezz Mezzrow, George Lewis, Benny Goodman, Artie Shaw, Pee Wee Russell, Acker Bilk, Eric Seddon and others, covering 100 years of Trad Jazz repertoire and outlining the important and continuous contributions of clarinetists to the repertoire of jazz!

 Eric Seddon’s Hot Club is a band in the New Orleans jazz tradition, emphasizing soul, blues, and tuneful melodic invention.
 Focusing on trad jazz style, they perform numbers from over a century of jazz history, from the earliest spirituals to present day originals.
 The band debuted in March of 2015 at The Wine Spot in Cleveland Heights, as part of ChamberFest Cleveland’s “Uncorked” Concert series and has gone on to play such venues as BLU Jazz +, Tri-C Jazz Fest, the Music Box Supper Club (where they served as the opening act for the Preservation Hall Jazz Band), The Bop Stop (where they recently completed a concert series dedicated to the history of jazz clarinet), the Cleveland Museum of Art, and many others.